figment-networks/skale-indexer/README.md

 > :warning: **This repository is still undergoing heavy active development**: We will not consider this stable before the next announcement, and any code may be considerably changed.

+## Requrements
+    - Configured and installed go (to compile)
+    - Ethereum node access.
+Should be the archival node

 ## Actions

 ### Compilation